-Every Friday, we celebrate the beginning of the weekend by sitting on our back deck, armed with a strong glass of pastis, nibbling on a small bite of some kind.
-It’s our perfect way to unwind and quickly settle into relaxation mode.
-By the end of the pastis, I usually don’t feel like getting up and making anything too complicated or labor intensive for dinner.
+Every Friday, we celebrate the beginning of the weekend by sitting on our back deck, armed with a strong glass of pastis, nibbling on small bites.
+It’s the perfect way for us to unwind and quickly settle into weekend relaxation mode.
+By the end of our first pastis, I usually don’t feel like getting up and making anything too complicated for dinner.
 This week, I sauteed pork chop with garlic and pastis, a simple dish I wanted to share with you.

 Give this recipe a try next time you do not feel like cooking and be rewarded with a meal that feels luxurious.
 Tag us at #PastisAndPistou.

 A quick and simple dish that will make you feel like you are sitting on a terrace in Provence under an ancient olive tree.

 - 3 tbsp butter

 Slice all the garlic cloves as thin as possible and put into a pot covered by olive oil.
 Turn heat on low, and let cook slowly till garlic is amber-colored.
 Remove and drain on paper towels.
 Save the olive oil for other uses.